Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 it was just a regular old dairy feed commercial brand.
 Send me your labels”.
 They never sent the labels, so I just (Inaudible).

-G:What’s gonna happen if we drink that milk?
+G: What’s gonna happen if we drink that milk?
 If I drink it am I going to get sick?

-A:No, you just won’t be as healthy.
+A: No, you just won’t be as healthy.
 That’s why I have our milk from our cows in Pennsylvania, Wisconsin, and other places.

 G: Yeah, my health has definitely improved since I’ve started drinking the